Q and A

 - What is The Stewart Ivory Financial Education Trust ('SIFET')?

-Stewart Ivory runs a financial education programme which is aimed at young people, mainly S6 students, in Scotland who are about to leave school.
-The purpose is to enable them to become financially aware and financially capable by gaining skills to take control of their own finances as they embark on their lives, either at work or in higher education.
+SIFET runs a financial education programme which is aimed at young people, mainly S6 pupils, in Scotland who are about to leave school.
+The purpose is to enable them to become more financially aware and more financially capable by gaining skills to take control of their own finances and to manage their money as they embark on their lives, either at work or in higher education.

 - Who delivers the programme?

 The talks/sessions are delivered by financial education officers (FEOs), most of whom have a background either in teaching or in finance or both.
-Currently, there are 14 (FEOs) and they cover most of Scotland.
+Currently, there are 15 FEOs and they cover schools in most of Scotland.

 - Does SIFET provide teaching materials and resources for schools?

-The FEOs provide handouts to students which include budgeting plans and Top Money Tips.
-Unlike some other providers of financial education, SIFET does not provide teaching materials to school teachers but works on the basis of FEOs delivering the messages directly to the students on a very interactive and practical basis.
+The FEOs have provided handouts to students which include budgeting plans and Young People Money Guides.
+Currently, SIFET is reviewing these materials and will be providing new handouts in the future.
+Unlike some other providers of financial education, SIFET does not provide teaching materials to school teachers but works on the basis of FEOs delivering the messages directly to the senior pupils on a very interactive and practical basis.

 - How many schools does it cover?

-In the current 2014/15 academic session, we expect our FEO's to visit over 200 schools and deliver over 800 sessions to students at these schools.
-The number of sessions delivered at each school will depend on a number of factors including, the school timetable and the number of school leavers, in particular the S6 Year.
-FEOs also gave talks at universities and further education colleges during freshers weeks.
+In the last full academic year (2016/17), it is estimated that our FEO's visit over 243 secondary schools and deliver over 1,013 sessions (equivalent to a typical class period) at these schools.
+The number of sessions delivered at each school depend on a number of factors including the school timetable and the number of school leavers, in particular in the S6 Year.

-In the 2014/15 academic session, we expect our FEO's to address around 15,000 students, most of these were either S6 students or school leavers in S5.
+In the last full academic year (2016/17), it is estimated that our FEO's to addressed almost around 20,000 senior pupils, most of these were either S6 pupils or school leavers in S5.
 In the past, SIFET has also delivered talks to students at universities and further education colleges.

-- Why does it not cover more students and in earlier years?
+- Why does it not cover more pupils and in earlier years?

 SIFET was set up specifically to address S6 students because it was felt that they were not receiving adequate preparation ahead of leaving school.
 SIFET was not endowed with adequate funds and resources to address younger students.
 In some cases, these younger students are covered by other providers of financial education.